jellyfin/jellyfin.org/docs/general/administration/storage.md

 ## Filesystem Considerations

-With certain filesystems, optimizations are highly recommended for acceptable performance.
+For certain filesystems, optimizations are highly recommended for acceptable performance.

 ### ZFS